PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 | No cleavage rule                | Cleave after any residue |              |                                                          |
 | Peptide Database                | Do not cleavage after any residue |     | Use to extract peptides in a given mass range            |

-### Parameter File Cleavage Rule Name
+### Parameter File Enzyme Name

-When using a parameter file to set the enzyme to use for digestion (via parameter `DigestionEnzyme`), use the name shown in the second column of the following table:
+When using a parameter file to define the enzyme to use for digestion (via parameter `DigestionEnzyme`), use the name shown in the second column of the following table:
 * As an alternative to enzyme name, you can use the Enzyme ID